genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/manage-configurations.md

 ## Review your configurations

-At any point you can inspect what you have.
-To list your configurations:
+At any point you can inspect all available configurations.
+To list them:

 ```
 GET /api/v1/transformations/configurations